+- Start to search for “Open” and “Closed” issues.
 Closed issues have crossed out issue keys.
 You can select how a list of duplicated issues will appear with “Issue Appearance” customization.

 - Try different keywords in the title – the whole title or title with the main area.

-- To narrow down the results search by Issue type (Bug, Task etc) or/and within the same project.
-Customize “Always search for duplicates within the same issue type” and check “Always search for duplicates within the same project” in add-on configuration.
+- To narrow down the results search by “Issue type” (Bug, Task, etc) or/and within the same project.
+Customize “Always search for duplicates within the same issue type” and check “Always search for duplicates within the same project” in the add-on configuration.

 Include browser search: